“Programmers are constantly in maintenance mode.”- Andrew Hunt

 Following is the list of backend languages that every backend developer must look out for.

 - Modern programming tactics can be feasibly understood and worked upon with Python.

 - Python contains several sophisticated libraries that comprise a massive quantity of pre-written codes.
 Consequently, it makes the backend developer’s life a little easy since they do not have to write codes from scratch, which in turn reduces development time.

-- Organizations and businesses use Python for Backend web development because of its usage of object-oriented programming, ease in understanding the code, vast range of frameworks, versatility and small learning curve.
-For backend development, Python frameworks also include Django and Flask.
+- Organizations and businesses use Python for Backend web development because of its usage of object-oriented programming, ease in understanding the code, vast range of frameworks, versatility, and small learning curve.
+For backend programming languages, Python frameworks also include Django and Flask.

 - Python’s use in web development, data processing, scripting, and desktop app development makes it an extremely versatile language.